MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sample-extend-relationship-assistant-card-type.md

 ms.tgt_pltfrm:
 ---

-# Sample: Extend Relationship assistant card type (custom card)
+# Sample: Extend assistant card type (custom card)

 ## Create custom action card
 The following process explains how to create a custom card:
-- **Step 1:** Download the extend Relationship assistant card type sample solution
+- **Step 1:** Download the extend Assistant card type sample solution
 - **Step 2:** Build the solution (ExtPkgDeployer.sln)
 - **Step 3:** Import the package using the package deployer tool
 - **Step 4:** Verify the new card type